-The 'submission' version of the plan will then be submitted to NCC (alongside an Environmental Report Update, if necessary).
-The plan and supporting evidence will be then published for further consultation, and then submitted for examination.
+This Environmental Report is published alongside the submission version of the NNP.
+The 'submission' version of the Plan will then be submitted to NCC (alongside this Environmental Report).
+The Plan and supporting evidence will be then published for further consultation, and then submitted for examination.